Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Hold engagement.
 Full due diligence first.

-Recommend pausing until comprehensive checks are completed: beneficial ownership, PEP screening of Al-Rashidi and associates, independent market rate verification, Transparency International CPI review for Oman, and references from other international clients.
-Present the four red flags formally to Helen.
-Under MoJ Principle 4, proportionate due diligence on third parties is a legal requirement before engagement.
+Pause until comprehensive checks are done: beneficial ownership, PEP screening, independent market rate verification, Oman CPI review, references from other international clients.
+Put the four red flags to Helen formally.
+Under MoJ Principle 4, proportionate due diligence on third parties is required before engagement.

 Your choice